Daniel-dev22/esphome-econet/README.md

 ### Hardware Installation ###

 Cut the connector off one one end of the RJ11/12 cable, then strip and connect the Red, Green, and Yellow cable wires to the RS485 device's screw terminals, Red to B, Green to A, and Yellow to G.  A and B are for data communication, and G is ground.
 12V is left empty.

+*NOTE: Wire colors can vary from cable to cable.
+Ensure you are matching the pins as shown in the diagram below regardless of cable color, i.e. Pin 3 to B, Pin 4 to A, Pin 5 to G.*

 ```
     6P4C RJ11/RJ12 male connector end view